microsoft/DeepSpeed/docs/_tutorials/accelerator-setup-guide.md

 DeepSpeed supports different accelerators from different companies.
 Setup steps to run DeepSpeed on certain accelerators might be different.
 This guide allows user to lookup the accelerator family they are using and setup environment for the hardware they are using.

 # Intel Architecture (IA) CPU
 DeepSpeed supports CPU with Intel Architecture instruction set.
-It is recommended to have the CPU support at least AVX2 instruction set and preferrably AVX512 instruction set.
+It is recommended to have the CPU support at least AVX2 instruction set and recommend AMX instruction set.

 DeepSpeed has been verified on the following CPU processors:
+* 4th Gen Intel Xeon Scalarable Processors
-* Intel Gen 4th Xeon Processors
+* 5th Gen Intel Xeon Scalarable Processors
-* Intel Gen 5th Xeon Processors
+* 6th Gen Intel Xeon Scalarable Processors

 ## Installation steps for Intel Architecture CPU
 To install DeepSpeed on Intel Architecture CPU, use the following steps:
 1. Install gcc compiler
 DeepSpeed requires gcc-9 or above to build kernels on Intel Architecture CPU, install gcc-9 or above.

 2. Install numactl
-DeepSpeed use numactl for fine grain CPU core allocation for load-balancing, install numactl on your system.
+DeepSpeed use `numactl` for fine grain CPU core allocation for load-balancing, install numactl on your system.
+For example, on Ubuntu system, use the following command:
+`sudo apt-get install numactl`

 3. Install PyTorch
 `pip install torch`

 4. Install DeepSpeed
 `pip install deepspeed`